 In the later books of The Wheel of Time, there is body horror all over the place when the Dark One's prison weakens and he can begin to "touch the world".
 What's worse is that it always strikes out of NOWHERE.
 One man is feverish and then suddenly bursts into flame and slowly burns to death.
 Some people are found as charred corpses in their beds.
 Another guy explodes into a swarm of bugs.
 There are several more as well.

 Morphing in general is described as pure Body Horror: the body mutates and changes in a random, uncontrollable sequence, in ways that look disgusting and horrifying (one morph involved a character's bones briefly becoming visible before flesh flowed over them.
 Another had dragonfly eyes suddenly appear on an otherwise normal human head).
-It isn't painful, but it feels like it should be.
+It isn't painful, but it looks like it should be.
 Only estreen, or people with a natural "talent" for morphing (like Cassie), can avert the horror aspects and make the process look beautiful.

 A series by the same author, Remnants, has a character who has his skin removed and replaced in small squares with a clear substance while his father is forced to watch.
 Like the morphing above, though, it doesn't hurt the affected person; it just looks ghastly.